vince-t-dev/development-standards/README.md

 ### Code Consistency

 The usage of the same development pattern is critical and beneficial to our team members.
-It allows us to quickly understand code, provide or implmenent solutions.
+It allows us to quickly understand code, provide or implement solutions.
 It also simplifies debugging which, as a result, speeds up development process.

 It is highly recommended to establish environments, tools used before or at the start of a project.